 - Skin test.
 Doctors prick your skin and expose it to small amounts of substances extracted from commercial or fresh red meat.
 If you're allergic, you develop a raised bump (hive) at the test site on your skin.
 Your doctor or allergist may also test your skin for an allergic reaction to individual types of red meat.

 As with any food allergy, alpha-gal syndrome treatment involves avoiding the foods that cause your reaction.
-Always check the ingredient labels on store-bought foods to make sure they don't contain red meat or meat-based ingredients.
+Always check the ingredient labels on store-bought foods to make sure they don't contain red meat or meat-based ingredients, such as beef, pork, lamb, organ meats or gelatins.
 Check soup stock cubes, gravy packages and flavor ingredients in prepackaged products.
 Ask your doctor or allergist for a list of foods to avoid, including meat extracts used in flavoring.
 The names of some ingredients make them difficult to recognize as meat based.

 Use extra caution when you eat at restaurants and social gatherings.
-Many people don't understand the seriousness of an allergic food reaction, and few realize meat allergies even exist — much less than even a small amount of red meat can cause a severe reaction.
+Many people don't understand the seriousness of an allergic food reaction, and few realize meat allergies even exist.
+Even a small amount of red meat can cause a severe reaction.

 If you are at all worried that a food may contain something you're allergic to, don't try it.
 Come prepared to social events to avoid risk of exposure.
 For example, if you're attending a party where guests prepare food on a shared cooking surface, bring your own precooked food.